-The North Carolina State Climate Office is developing an online dashboard to specifically support North Carolina corn growers’ needs for weather and climate information.
-This dashboard will enable users to view contextualized forecast and historical climatological information, tailored to their location, and designed to facilitate weather- and climate-affected decision-making at time scales of days to months.
-We are additionally conducting analyses to provide guidance to growers on longer-term trends and relationships between atmospheric variables (e.g., precipitation and temperature) and corn growth in a changing climate.
+The North Carolina State Climate Office recently developed an online dashboard to specifically support North Carolina corn growers’ needs for weather and climate information.
+This dashboard enables users to view contextualized forecast and historical climatological information, tailored to their location, and designed to facilitate weather- and climate-affected decision-making at time scales of days to months.
+We additionally conducted analyses to provide guidance to growers on longer-term trends and relationships between atmospheric variables (e.g., precipitation and temperature) and corn growth in a changing climate.

-This project consists of three key components designed to systematically meet the 2021 priorities for Weather and Climate outlined by the Corn Growers Association of North Carolina:
+This project consisted of three key components designed to systematically meet the 2021 priorities for Weather and Climate outlined by the Corn Growers Association of North Carolina:

 - Identify end-users’ needs for short- to long-term weather and climate information;